RONALD248/eduaccess-hub/README.md

 - File validation and size limits
 - Progress tracking

+### Readability Analysis
+- Give us the time need to read the specific amount of text.
+- Analyses some texts and gives the properties of it including:
+    - Number of words.
+    - Number of paragraph.
+    - The number of sentences.

 ## 🔒 Privacy & Security

 - **No data sent to external servers** (all processing happens locally)